David Phillipson (canoeist)

-David Phillipson (born 1 January 1989) is a British paracanoeist and wheelchair tennis player.
+David Phillipson (born 1 January 1989) is a British Para canoeist and wheelchair tennis player.

 Career

 Phillipson represented Great Britain in wheelchair tennis at the 2008, 2012 and 2016 Summer Paralympics.
 He switched to paracanoe for the 2020 Summer Paralympics.

 Phillipson represented Great Britain at the 2024 Summer Paralympics in the men's KL2 event and won a silver medal.